AnitaGhandehari/AnitaGhandehari.github.io/_pages/about.md

 🔥News
 ------
-- **November 2024:** I’m so excited and honored to be chosen as a 2024-2025 Public Impact Fellow 🏆😍!
+- **Nov.
+2024:** I’m so excited and honored to be chosen as a 2024-2025 Public Impact Fellow 🏆😍!
 Such an incredible opportunity!
-- **October 2024:** Yay!
+- **Oct.
+2024:** Yay!
 I’ve been awarded the SPIE Photonics West 2025 Student Conference Support 🏅🤩!
 See you all in San Francisco 🌉🚃!
+- **Aug.
+2024:** Our team got 3 paper accpeted in SPIE Photonics West 2025!

 Selected Publications
 ------
 - **The Role of Large Language Models in Emergency Care: A Comprehensive Benchmarking Study**, Borna Naderi, Longsha Liu, Anita Ghandehari, Neil Bhavsar, Darius Khoshons, Shriman Balasubramanian, Christian Davidson, Robert Tanouye, Justin Norden, Andrew Taylor, Rahul Sharma, Alexander Fortenko, _Under Review In **NEJM AI**_ 😍